23 Ways to Make Money With a Cargo Van

 18. Pool Cleaning

+Another opportunity outside of the trucking industry is pool cleaning.
+Cleaning swimming pools is hard work, but it can also pay very well.
 Your target customer will have a high disposable income and a willingness to pay someone rather than do the work themselves.
 If you enjoy working outside during the summer, you can start with basic cleaning equipment you can get at any pool supply store.

 19. Landscaping